 YLF 2026 Workgroups

-Fund Development — Dani reported that confirmed funders include DDS, DSS, Anthem, Katherine, and Ralph.
-Access is expected to vote at the end of the month with a likely commitment, and outreach to remaining private donors is ongoing.
+Fund Development — Dani reported that confirmed funders include DDS, DSS, Anthem, Catherine, and Ralph.
+ACSED is expected to vote at the end of the month with a likely commitment, and outreach to remaining private donors is ongoing.
 Dani will follow up on outstanding responses.

 Logistics — Matt reported that the logistics workgroup met earlier in the week and is in good shape, with a running list ready.